Burak Giray, Ph.D.

 About

+Hi!
 I am a Postdoctoral Researcher at the Munich School of Politics and Public Policy (Hochschule für Politik) at the Technical University of Munich.

 My research examines the effectiveness of international organizations in conflict settings, with a particular focus on UN peacekeeping.
 I use quantitative and experimental methods to study how political incentives, local legitimacy, and troop-contributing country behavior shape peacekeeping outcomes.